 Apple allows gambling apps on its iOS App store as long as they’re developed in Apple’s native programming language.
 This may seem restrictive, but the good news is that most sportsbook providers already have apps live on the iOS App marketplace.
 They’ll be able to launch in Illinois without issue.

-If an operator doesn’t have an ioS app, your best bet is using a mobile browser or playing from a desktop computer.
+If an operator doesn’t have an iOS app, your best bet is using a mobile browser or playing from a desktop computer.
+Fortunately, most providers have invested in iOS apps.
+All of Illinois’ sportsbook currently have iOS apps.

 Google takes a slightly more prohibitive stance than Apple.
 It completely restricts regulated gambling apps from the Google Play Store.